 3. You Covet Amenities

-Ok, so maybe you haven’t actually had enough of that household bubble and you want to bring them with you, or maybe you have to because it’s a PD day (Monday, March 1) or the dog sitter is overloaded.
-The experts at Whistler.com can help you find accommodation that comes with a pool, which is an obvious winner with the fam jam, and options where you can bring your pooch (to the hotel that is, they can’t come to the pool!).
+Whistler homes aren’t always fitted out with the same perks and amenities as the hotels.
+The experts at Whistler.com can help you find accommodation that comes with a pool, which is an obvious winner in summer, and options where you can bring your pooch (to the hotel that is, they can’t come to the pool!).

 Suggestions: Blackcomb Spring Suites is a family favourite for its large pool area, ski-in / ski-out location and apartment-style rooms that come with full kitchens.
 They are up the hill a bit, but the free shuttle picks up right outside the front entrance if you fancy a trip to the Village.
 It’s also a dog-friendly option.
 Pan Pacific Mountainside is another place that boasts a great pool area, kitchenettes and easy access to the slopes.
 We love their floor-to-ceiling windows and Aveda salon amenities.